voidframework/voidframework.github.io/content/doc/core/class-scanning.en.md

 {{< newline >}}
 #### Guice module

 Guice modules that extend the abstract class `AbstractModule` are automatically detected and loaded when the application starts.
+Unless the module is explicitly disabled by the `voidframework.core.disabledModules` configuration.

 {{< alert "info" >}}
 If you want to manage a priority on Guices modules, you can implement the <code>OrderedModule</code> interface.